 Jacob K. Javits Fellowship Program- This program provides fellowships to students of superior academic ability—selected on the basis of demonstrated achievement, financial need, and exceptional promise—to undertake study at the doctoral and Master of Fine Arts level in selected fields of arts, humanities, and social sciences.

 James C. Gaither Junior Fellows Program– Each year, the Carnegie Endowment offers 8-10 one-year fellowships to uniquely qualified graduating seniors and individuals who have graduated during the past academic year.
 Junior Fellows work as research assistants to the Endowment’s senior associates.
 Strong research experience and GPAs of 3.7 or higher are expected.
 Institutional nomination is required.
-Faculty Representative- Jack Osborn
+Faculty Representative- Patrick Wing

 Marshall Scholarships – Marshall Scholarships allow students to study for a degree, at either the undergraduate or graduate level, at any British university.
 As future leaders, with a lasting understanding of British society, Marshall Scholars strengthen the enduring relationship between the British and American peoples, their governments and their institutions.

 The National Health Service Corps Scholarship Program (NHSC SP) awards scholarships to students pursuing eligible primary care health professions training.
 In return, scholars commit to provide primary care health services in Health Professional Shortage Areas (HPSAs).

 National Science Foundation Graduate Fellowships – NSF administers a program of fellowships for graduate study in the natural and social sciences, mathematics and engineering.
 Research experience is highly recommended.